 Materials are very important in masculine rooms.
 There are certain ones that, while they can certainly transcend styles and appeal to both sexes, are often associated with masculine interiors.
 When it comes to materials think about using polished mahogany, concrete, glass, and even steel.

 Textures and the way you use them can really make or break a room.
 Like with any room, it's really important to use a mix.
 Combine hard with soft, shiny with matte, and smooth with coarse textures.
 The combination of textures will add depth to any room.
 More specifically, when it comes to masculine rooms feel free to use a healthy dose of leather, suede, flannel, and tweed.
-But don't be afraid to mix them with small amounts of silks and velvets too.
+Don't be afraid to mix them with small amounts of silks and velvets too.

 Masculine furniture is generally (but not always) bigger in scale than feminine furniture.
 Club chairs, oversized desks, and large sofas are not uncommon in masculine rooms.
 The most important thing to remember is that every piece must be functional and serve a specific purpose.
 Furniture is never included just for the sake of filling space.